 So, I was waiting for the usual comments from Kerry like ‘this isn’t scary’ or ‘this is rubbish’ as I’ve seen her laugh at the film, The Exorcist, which I found to be bloody terrifying!

 Meet Mr Barlow from Salem’s Lot

 So far, we had seen a few vampires, mainly the Glick family and we had arrived at the scene where Mr Barlow first appears when he magically unlocked the cell door which held Floyd Tibbits.
 The camera stuck on Mr Barlow’s nosferatu head with those terrifying yellow eyes, loud music and the awful hissing and screeching sounds he made.

 Kerry refused to watch anymore of Salem’s Lot!

 It’s a shame because she missed one of the most terrifying scenes where Mr Straker along with Mr Barlow, entered the kitchen of the Petrie family in spectacular style.
 The room started to tremble and shake violently like it would in an earthquake and a black mass appeared on the kitchen floor, growing slowly to reveal the hissing and growling Mr Barlow.
 Mr Straker demanded that the priest surrender himself to the scariest vampire of all time.

 James Mason played Mr Straker, who was Mr Barlow’s keeper.
 He lived in the old Marsten house and owned an antiques shop within Salem’s Lot.
 Mr Straker had a screw loose to keep a vampire like him.
 I never figured out if he was scared of Mr Barlow, or if he really wanted to be his keeper.
 Reggie Naldor played the role of Mr Barlow magnificently and he is one of the most evil, terrifying vampires ever to be seen.

-If you haven’t watched Salem’s Lot, then you must watch the 1979 version with David Soul as it is the best in my opinion and don’t bother with any of the sequels or remakes.
+If you haven’t watched Salem’s Lot, then you must purchase and watch the 1979 version with David Soul as it is the best in my opinion and don’t bother with any of the sequels or remakes.
 They don’t capture the true essence of the original and how the music together with the cinematography and great acting, all mixed together, without CGI made it a true horror classic.